The sinuses are air pockets located inside the bones in the

 although for periods of six months to a year patients may become

 more sensitive to infection.
-The surgeon will typically remove crusting on a regular basis from the nose to prevent scarring from occurring.
-Packing is often not placed nowadays, so that the removal of crusting isn't usually that uncomfortable.
+The surgeon will typically remove crusting on a regular basis from the nose to prevent scarring from occurring, typically after the first, third and sixth week.
+Packing is often not placed nowadays, so that the removal of crusting isn't usually that uncomfortable, although a splint may be used to reduce the likelihood of scarring.
+In addition a steroid impregnated dissolvable device (Propel) may sometimes be placed to improve the outcome.

 There will be limitations on lifting, blowing the nose, and flying for a short period of time, while the healing occurs.
 Ask your doctor about irrigating with saline after the first week.
 Most people don't have a lot of pain, but if you do, ask your doctor for pain medication.
 Most patients don't have external bruising after the surgery.